afpineda/OpenSourceSimWheelESP32/doc/firmware/HID_notes.md

 - Buttons state: one bit per button (1=pressed, 0=non-pressed).
 The least significant bit is the first button.
 - Axes: a signed byte in the range 0 to 254.
-  - Z: F1-Style clutch (combined imput from left and right clutch paddles)
+  - Rz: F1-Style clutch (combined imput from left and right clutch paddles)
-  - Y: Left clutch paddle
+  - Ry: Left clutch paddle
-  - X: Right clutch paddle
+  - Rx: Right clutch paddle
 - POV (D-PAD): 4 least significant bits of byte index 19.
 Range: 0 to 8.
 - Feature notification: 4 most significant bits of byte index 19.
 Valid values: 0 (nothing to notify) or 3 (wheel configuration has changed).